mcnamarabrian/bucks-co-mongodb-basics-beyond/README.md

 ## Vagrant

-I have used [Vagrant](http://www.vagrantup.com/) to create virtual standalone instances as well as a 3-member replica set.
+I have used [Vagrant](http://www.vagrantup.com/) to create 3 virtual standalone instances.

 ## Scripts